ananyan/ananyan.github.io/_projects/2019-09-28-portfolio-item-two.md

 **The goal was that a solar panel installer would be able to apply the Solar Skin to the solar panel bubble-free quickly and as an individual operation.**

 ## The Process
-There was an initial rough model in place that utilized roller blade wheels, a cardboard tube, and spring hinges a machine that could rolle along the panel to create even pressure for application.
+There was an initial rough model in place that utilized roller blade wheels, a cardboard tube, and spring hinges to form a machine that could roll along the panel to create even pressure for application.
 However, this was not successful because the solar panel glass had a slight curve to it.

 The top priority for the applicator was that the Solar Skin was applied with even pressure to avoid any bubbles.
 Then, it was important that the